Additive

 Surface Weeks at a glance

-For our Surface Weeks we have lined up 4 one-hour weekly webinars throughout February, offered twice each to accommodate for different time zones.
+For our Surface Weeks we lined up 4 one-hour weekly webinars.

-As part of this series of events, we are delighted to offer a joint webinar with Synthomer, one of the world’s leading suppliers of sustainable water-based and differentiated polymer solutions.
+As part of this series, we were delighted to offer a joint webinar with Synthomer, one of the world’s leading suppliers of sustainable water-based and differentiated polymer solutions.

 Want to learn more about the topic surface control?
 Check out the new comprehensive and interactive eLearning Surface Control Basics.